Compare Charles Schwab vs Empower Retirement: 401K cost, investing fees, trading tools, account differences, pros and cons. Which company is better?

 Recommendations

-Beginners: The best way to start an investing journey is with an advisory account.
-This could be in robo or traditional format, although we do suggest getting some help from a human advisor.
-This is possible at both Schwab and Empower.
+Beginners: A good way to begin investing is with an advisory account.
+This can come in robo or traditional form, although we do suggest getting some help from a human advisor.
+That is available at both Schwab and Empower.

-Small Accounts: For self-directed trading, we defend Schwab.
+Small Accounts: For self-directed trading, we pick Schwab.

-Retirement Planning & Long-Term Investing: Both Empower and Schwab are really good here.
+Retirement Planning & Long-Term Investing: Both Empower and Schwab are strong choices here.

 Mutual Fund Trading: Schwab’s website has much better fund resources, although Empower does offer more funds (16,649 versus 5,622).
 Take your pick.

-Stock and ETF Trading: With its website alone, Schwab provides a much better experience.
+Stock and ETF Trading: Even with just its website, Schwab offers a much better experience.

 Charles Schwab: Satisfaction guarantee, ACAT reimbursement, and $0-fee trades at Charles Schwab.